wso2-attic/ballerina-integrator/README.md

    http://localhost:16686
 ```
 ### Metrics
-Metrics and alerts are built-in with ballerina.
+Metrics and alerts are built-in with Ballerina.
 You can use Prometheus as the monitoring tool.
 Follow the steps below to set up Prometheus and view metrics for the phone_store_service.

 - You can add the following configurations for metrics.